jseguraweb/font-awesome-website-clone/README.md

 # <a href="https://jseguraweb.github.io/font-awesome-website-clone/">font-awesome-website-clone</a>

-> CSS Project: create the illusion of a character walking with pure CSS
+> CSS Project: create a clone of the Font Awesome Website

 ![](screenshot.png)